qemacs/qemacs/qe-manual.md

 If a complete line was read, `buf[len] == '\n'` and `buf[len + 1] == '\0'`.
 Truncation can be detected by checking `buf[len] != '\n'` or `len < buf_size - 1`.

+### `int eb_get_line_length(EditBuffer *b, int offset, int *offset_ptr);`

+Get the length in codepoints of the line starting at offset `offset` as an number of code points. `offset` is bumped to point to the first character after the newline.

+* argument `b` a valid pointer to an `EditBuffer`

+* argument `offset` the offset in bytes of the beginning of the line in the buffer

+* argument `offset_ptr` a pointer to a variable to receive the offset of the first unread character in the buffer.

+Return the number of codepoints in the line including the newline if any.

 ### `char32_t eb_next_glyph(EditBuffer *b, int offset, int *next_ptr);`

 Read the main character for the next glyph,